aviefriann/RTechDocs/docs/servers-os/centos7-eol-repos.md

 If it shows something like CentOS Linux release 7.9.2009, you can proceed with the configuration.

-### 2. Backup the Default Repository Configuration
+### Step 2.
+Backup the Default Repository Configuration

 Before making any changes, it's important to back up the current repository configuration file.
 This will allow you to restore it if necessary.